sebbu2/LN-backup-sync/README.md

 **webnovel_news.php** List novels from webnovel with new chapters (depends on retr)

+**update_list.php** move qidian's novels into QIDIAN or QIDIAN original list on wlnupdates, update details on wln from data of wn

 wlnupdates/\_books.json json data from wlnupdates

 watches2.htm raw table of wlnupdates data